The Bullet Train: Filming

 Filming took 40 days.
 Two bullet train car sets and one Tokyo Station platform set were created for the film.
 Because the JNR did not provide any help, Sato said the toughest parts were the shots from the train windows and the engineer's cabin.
 They had a cameraman ride the train and secretly film footage that they used via blue screen.
 They were also refused permission to film the control room containing all of the train schedules.
 So Sato said they had a foreign actor lie to the JNR saying he was a German train engineer to gain access and secretly film the room so they could then build their own.
 Miniature sets were used, particularly for the scene where two trains pass each other by in Hamamatsu.
 The special effects department rented a snorkel camera to shoot that specific scene, which cost around a million yen a day.

 Release

 The Bullet Train premiered in Japan on 5 July 1975.
 The film was released in North America on 1 January 1976.
 It was re-titled Super Express 109 for its release in France on 30 June 1976.
 Sato said the film was a big hit in France, and remarked that when foreign distributors buy a movie, it "seems" to include the right to edit it.

 Reception

 According to Sato, the Japanese box office was "on the border of profit and loss" with one of the main reasons being they could not hold a premiere, which would have provided indirect advertising.
+The film was initially a box office failure in Japan, earning in distributor rentals against a budget, which has been attributed to a lack of publicity at the time.
 However, readers of Kinema Junpo voted The Bullet Train the best film of the year, which caused it to be re-released to Japanese theaters.

+The film also had overseas success in France, where it became a box office hit and sold 440,638 tickets.
+In the Soviet Union, the film sold over 25 million tickets.